-Jen Benson was first elected to represent the Massachusetts 37th Middlesex District on November 4th, 2008 and was sworn into office on January 7, 2009.
+Jen Benson was first elected to represent the Massachusetts 37th Middlesex District in 2008.
+She was elected to a sixth term in 2018.

-Jen’s commitment to public education led her to run for the Lunenburg School Committee in 2003.
-She served for over five years on the committee and was elected Chair.
-Jen began her tenure on the board during a difficult time for the schools, and was instrumental in rebuilding the relationships between the schools, the town, and the other town boards.
+Jen’s commitment to public education led her to run for the Lunenburg School Committee in 2003, where she served for over five years and was elected Chair.
+Jen began her tenure on the board during a difficult time for the schools, and was instrumental in rebuilding the relationships between the schools, the town, and other town boards.

 - As Chair of the School Committee, Jen was responsible for a budget of $15 million and worked effectively as liaison to the Finance Committee and member of the Capital Planning Committee.

 Jen has also served as Chair and Vice-Chair of the Lunenburg Democratic Town Committee, where she re-energized community activists and helped to elect strong leaders to represent the region.

 Jen is the Chair of the Joint Committee on Health Care Financing, which considers all matters concerning the direct funding of health care policy and programs, including Medicaid, MassHealth, and other public health assistance matters.

 In the Legislature, Jen is a member of several caucuses, including:

 - Harm Reduction and Drug Law Reform Caucus

 - Special Education Caucus